 I never even considered where the trees actually came from.
-Our local grocery store usually had a tree lot where everyone went to collect a tree.
-Now, I have children of my own and we live near the Virginia countryside, where many people select and cut their own tree.
+Our local grocery store usually had a tree lot where everyone went to select a tree.
+Now I have children of my own and we live near the Virginia countryside, where many people select and cut their own tree.
 We have formed our own family tradition, one that we look forward to every year.
-We drive out to Midland, to JB’s Christmas Tree Farm.
+We drive out to our favorite Christmas Tree Farm.
 Our children explore the grounds in search of their perfect tree.
-(This occasionally requires skills in conflict resolution.)
+(This occasionally requires skills in conflict navigation.)
 “The really soft feathery tree didn’t work so great last year for hanging ornaments.
 Let’s get the strong branches, even if they are prickly.”
 Once the decision is made, we all take turns at sawing.

 What will your tree hunting expedition look like?
 Would you like to bring your dog?
 Thinking about taking a scenic family photo?
 Want to warm yourself next to the fire and roast marshmallows?
 Perhaps you would like to visit with Santa.